p4elby/GastroFixTestTask/README.md

 * Attention :
   * When adding a transaction, use names that are in the base
   * Get must be <0 (Example : -5, -10.55 etc.)
+  * internet is necessary for the correct display of styles